WC5E/Warcraft-5e-Conversion/WIP 3.0 Classes/Warlock.md

 - **Components:** V, S
 - **Duration:** Instantaneous
 ___
-A blast of necrotic energy at a creature within range.
+You fire a blast of necrotic energy at a creature within range.
 Make a ranged spell attack against the target.
-On a hit, the target takes 1d10 necrotic damage.
+On a hit, the target takes 1d8 necrotic damage.

+When the spell hits, you can choose to take 1 point of psychic damage to increase the damage dealt to 1d12 necrotic damage.

-This spell's damage increases by 1d10 when you reach 5th level (2d10), 11th level (3d10), and 17th level (4d10).
+The spell’s damage dealt increases by one die when you reach 5th level (2d8 or 2d12), 11th level (3d8 or 3d12), and 17th level (4d8 or 4d12).
+The optional damage taken increases by 2 when you reach 5th level (3), 11th level (5), and 17th level (7).

 <div class='footnote'>PART 2 | MAGIC</div>